SRombauts/UEPlasticPlugin/README.md

  9. **Locked somewhere else**, by someone else or in another workspace (if Locks are enabled on the server)
  10. **Not at head revision**, the asset has been submitted with a newer revision on the same branch
- 11. **Changed in an other branch**, the asset has been changed in a newer changeset in another branch
+ 11. **Changed in another branch**, the asset has been changed in a newer changeset in another branch
  12. **Merge conflict**, the asset has been changed in two separate branches and is pending merge resolution

 #### Source Control Menu